cvoscode/Nsight/README.md

 #Installation

 For the installation just copy the files to a folder and create a new virual enviroment with ``` python -m venv env ``` .
 Then you activate env and cd to the Nsight folder.
-In this folder just use the command ```pip install . ``` .
+In this folder just use the command ```pip install .``` .

+To start please use the start.bat or just start the app.py.